-This course examines the cross-cultural complexities, challenges and opportunities of leadership at the national and international levels.
+Examines the cross-cultural complexities, challenges, and opportunities of leadership at the national and international levels.
+3 credits.

-OLA 584 / 884 RESEARCH
+OLA 584 / 884 RESEARCH PRACTICUM

-This class concentrates on defining a research problem and preparing a prospectus.
+This course concentrates on defining a research problem or applied project and preparing a prospectus.
 Students will learn how to focus a topic and submit a prospectus including a time line.
+3 credits.

-OLA 585 / 885 ORAL DEFENSE OF RESEARCH
+OLA 585 / 885 RESEARCH CAPSTONE